 Note: You can also create Person Level usage dashboards using the Product Key at Person/User level.

 Backfill Data when the PX Product Tree is modified

-When a feature name is modified or when a feature event gets realigned in the Gainsight PX product tree, you can perform a Backfill action in Gainsight PX.
-Once you perform the Backfill action, from that day onwards, all the changes in the usage data gets reflected in the Gainsight CS seamlessly.
-However, to get the historical data, you need to reload/run the historical data in Adoption Explorer.
+When a feature name is modified or when a feature event gets realigned in the Gainsight PX product tree, you can perform a Backfill action from Gainsight PX side.
+Once you perform the Backfill action in PX, from that day onwards, all the changes in the usage data gets reflected in the Gainsight CS seamlessly.
 For more information on how to perform a Backfill action in Gainsight PX, refer to the Backfill section in Instrument Your Product Using Product Mapper article.

 PX in other functionalities of Gainsight CS

 Gainsight can push data to Gainsight PX entities using the Rules Engine in Gainsight CS.
 PX has an Account object and an User object.
 With the new Load to PX Action, CS administrators can build Rules to load values into custom attributes (along with “Parent Group ID”) on the PX Account and User objects.
 This makes the CS - PX integration a bidirectional data sync combined with the PX connector.

 To use this Action type, you must configure Gainsight PX Connector.
 Once you set up the Connector, you can create a rule to push data from CS objects to PX entities.

 For more information on how data is synchronized from CS to PX via Rules Engine, refer to the Load to PX Action Type article.